YogliB/svelte-fullcalendar/README.md

 This guide does not go into depth about initializing a Svelte project.
 Please consult the aforementioned example/runnable projects for that.

 The first step is to install the FullCalendar-related dependencies.
-You'll need the Svelte adapter and Rollup's PostCSS plugin for handling the styles:
+You'll need the Svelte adapter and Rollup's PostCSS plugin for handling the styles (Not necessary in a Sapper project):

 ```bash
 npm install --save-dev svelte-fullcalendar rollup-plugin-postcss